HimanshuKumar17052001/BERT-sentiment-analysis/README.md

-# BERT-sentiment-analysis
-A repository for sentiment analysis using pre-trained BERT, featuring fine-tuning, evaluation, and deployment-ready code.

 # Sentiment Analysis Using BERT

 This repository demonstrates how to perform sentiment analysis using the pre-trained **BERT** model from the Hugging Face Transformers library.
 The project covers data preprocessing, fine-tuning, evaluation, and deployment of a sentiment analysis model that predicts sentiments such as **Positive**, **Neutral**, and **Negative** for given text inputs.